Options for laser eye surgery

 But, fortunately, to decide and understand the Laser Eye Surgery landscape, it’s nowhere near as difficult as learning a new language.
 Beneath every flashy-sounding procedure and fancy marketing campaign, there are only three treatment methods: PRK/LASEK, LASIK, and ReLEx SMILE.

-PRK and LASEK are the oldest Laser Eye Surgery treatments, only used today in cases in which patients are unsuitable for LASIK.
+PRK and LASEK are the oldest Laser Eye Surgery treatments.
 They’re what’s known as surface procedures, and instead of accessing the tissue of the corneal bed by creating a flap in the surface of the cornea (the epithelium), involve removing or displacing the whole layer of cells.
+Some surgeon’s prefer surface treatments, but most reserve this for patients who are unsuitable for LASIK.

 After a surface procedure, it’s common for the cornea to take up to a week to fully heal.
 During this time the patient may experience some discomfort and mild irritation and somewhat blurry vision.
 A soft contact lens is worn in the initial days of recovery to promote the regeneration of epithelial cells.

-If PRK/LASIK is the mother of Laser Eye Surgery treatments, LASIK is its proud offspring.
+If PRK/LASEK is the mother of Laser Eye Surgery treatments, LASIK is its proud offspring.

-Most treatments available today are based on LASIK surgery.
-Not only is it safer and more effective than PRK/LASEK, but it’s suitable for over 95 percent of patients and has a more favourable recovery process.
+Most treatments available today are based on LASIK surgery, which is suitable for over 95 percent of patients and has a more favourable recovery process.

 LASIK doesn’t involve disrupting the whole surface of the cornea.
 Instead, the surgeon uses a precision instrument to create a tiny circular flap.
 Through this window, they remove the corneal tissue before simply returning the flap back into its original position.
 Only the edges of the flap need to heal, and so the comfort and speed of recovery are significantly improved.